vinodbaste/permission_handler/README.md

 ```

 ## Single permission
-Pass the single permission you want to request.
+Pass the permission you want to request.
 ```java
 PermissionsHandler.requestPermission(this, Manifest.permission.CALL_PHONE, null, new PermissionHandler() {
 @Override